puppetlabs/puppet-waylon/README.md

 $ vagant up
 ```

-The app should now be available at <http://localhost:8080>.
+The app should now be available at <http://localhost:8080>, with a few Waylon
+views already loaded (as defined in `tests/common.yaml`).

 ### Contributing